cruzdb/zlog/doc/storage/index.rst

 Development Backend
 ###################

-There are two development backends available, one that stores the entire log in RAM, and one that stores the log in an LMDB database.
-Both are are built-in automatically so there are no additional steps required to make these backends available.
+The development backend is based on the LMDB database.
+It is built-in automatically so there are no additional steps required to make it available.

 ############
 Ceph Backend